Pre and Post Cruise Itinerary

 A nearby must-see is English Bay Beach, located right at the foot of Stanley Park.
 In the summer, you'll see Vancouverites and visitors laying back to catch some sun.
 With its proximity to restaurants and shops at the Beach Avenue and Denman Street junction, it's all you need in one stop: good food, beautiful sights and beach atmosphere.

 Had enough of just looking at the waters that surround Vancouver?
 Get geared up at Ecomarine Paddlesport Centres, right on English Bay.
 They offers kayaks and paddleboards to rent, or take a lesson, or even tour with an experienced guide leading a paddle of the area's beautiful waterfront.

 Once you've explored the park and surrounding waters, hop on—and off, a city bus tour to see several other main attractions.
 All you need to do is look at a route map and head to the nearest stop.
-Both Vancouver Trolley Company and Westcoast Sightseeing hit the most popular sights in downtown, including Granville Island, Vancouver Art Gallery, Gastown and Chinatown, as well as too many others to see in one day.
+The Vancouver Trolley Company hits the most popular sights in downtown, including Granville Island, Vancouver Art Gallery, Gastown and Chinatown, as well as too many others to see in one day.

 There's no better conclusion to your short stay than a quintessential Vancouver feast; one that's as international as this city.
 Yaletown is one of Vancouver's hippest neighbourhoods, filled with sidewalk cafés, trendy restaurants, a thriving nightlife scene and boutique hotels.
 Home to more than 65 different restaurants, the district has cuisine from all over the world, so whether you’re looking for seafood, Thai, Italian or just a killer cocktail, you’ll find it in Yaletown.
 Search for dinner options here.